 Honest comparison: Ncored vs Foxit PDF Editor

-Where Foxit wins: form authoring, digital signatures, redaction, OCR, document conversion, prepress workflows, broader business-document feature surface — all at a lower price than Acrobat.
+Where Foxit wins: form authoring, digital signatures, OCR, document conversion, prepress workflows, broader business-document feature surface, all at a lower price than Acrobat.
 If form filling and signing are weekly workflows for your firm, keep Foxit.
-Where Ncored wins: opening time on heavy vector PDFs (the AEC export case), native Apple Silicon performance, simpler focused tool set without 100+ buttons you don't use.
-Many of our users keep Foxit installed alongside Ncored — Foxit for the occasional form, Ncored for the daily drawing.
+Where Ncored wins: opening time on heavy vector PDFs (the construction drawing export case), native Apple Silicon performance, permanent redaction that burns the covered area into the file, and a simpler focused tool set without 100+ buttons you don't use.
+Many of our users keep Foxit installed alongside Ncored, Foxit for the occasional form, Ncored for the daily drawing.

 Frequently Asked Questions